Part of: SEO Best Practices

 by Wayne Smith

-A listicle is a structure for a webpage that presents information in a concise and structured format for headlines.
-Often they have or can have a table of contents and are numbered; But, there is a lot of flexibility in the structure.
+A listicle structure presents information in a concise and topically structured format using headlines.
+Often they have or can have a table of contents and are numbered; There is a lot of flexibility in how they can be structured.

 Merriam Webster simply defines a listicle as: